 T

-– Acronym for Tip-Ring-Sleeve, the three parts of a two-conductor phone plug.
+TRS – Acronym for Tip-Ring-Sleeve, the three parts of a two-conductor phone plug.

 Transducer – It refers to a device that converts energy from one form to another.